richard-english/react-test/README.md

 4. **Code Quality**: Ensure your code is clean, well-commented (where necessary), and adheres to the DRY principle.
 Organise your code for maintainability and readability.

+**Please note, no additional UI work is required beyond the provided basic UI**

 ## Bonus Challenges (OPTIONAL)

 ### 1. Dynamic interest rate